PrinceCuet77/Hyperledger-Fabric/docs/source/private-data-arch.rst

 Private data purging
 ~~~~~~~~~~~~~~~~~~~~

-Private data can be periodically purged from peers.
-For more details,
+Private data in explicitly defined private data collections can be periodically purged from peers.
-see the ``blockToLive`` collection definition property above.
+For more details, see the ``blockToLive`` collection definition property above.

 Additionally, recall that prior to commit, peers store private data in a local
 transient data store.
 This data automatically gets purged when the transaction